hbx-luv/codetango/README.md

 ### CI/CD

 When a pull request is created (and any future commits are pushed to that branch), a build is kicked off to ensure you didn't break anything.
-Any push to master (including merged pull requests) will autimatically trigger a build + deploy to prod.
+Any push to master (including merged pull requests) will automatically trigger a build + deploy to prod.
 You can check out this config under `.github/workflows`

 ### Manual Deploys